 Vegan and vegetarian visitors can be catered for with prebooking, and dinners here are exceptional.
 The private onsens are stunning and the views from the rooms are glorious.
 You’ll want to reserve a room early here.

 This lovely ryokan is just a few minutes walk from the Kinosaki Ropeway.
-The Tajimaya has free WiFi throughout and offers rental bicycles and a free shuttle from and from the JR station in Kinosaki.
+The Tajimaya has free WiFi throughout and offers rental bicycles and a free shuttle to and from the JR station in Kinosaki.
 The traditional Japanese rooms here have tatami floors and low seating cushions along with futon bedding.
 Rooms have shared bathrooms and you’ll be provided with Yukata robes for exploring the onsens.
 The Tajimaya is recommended for its traditional multi-course dinner which features seasonal ingredients and regional specialties like Tajima beef and snow crab.
 You can read what others think of Tajimaya here.

 - Traditional Rooms with Tatami flooring